zzk2010/bing-wallpaper/README.md

 # bing-wallpaper
-A program to get daily wallpapre from bing.com
+A program to get daily wallpaper from bing.com